dv1/gst-vmeta/README.md

 -----

 This is a set of [GStreamer 1.0](http://gstreamer.freedesktop.org/) plugins for plugins for Marvell's hardware video accelerator, called "vMeta".
-Currently, a decoder is implemented.
-Encoders and a modified xvimagesink will follow soon.
+Currently, a decoder and a modified xvimagesink are implemented.
+Encoders will follow soon.

 Unlike Marvell's official GStreamer 0.10 vMeta plugins, these make use of GStreamer's base classes, thus integrating better with the other elements.
 These plugins also allow for passing on output data directly,